 The benefits of a four-year college degree are equivalent to an investment that returns 15.2% per year (Source: Brookings Institute)

-Of the 120 credits for the Bachelor of Science in Social Sciences, a total of 30 must be earned at the upper level (21 credits in the arts and sciences and 9 in electives).
+120 credits are required for the Bachelor of Science in Social Sciences.
 As part of these credits, for the core component of this degree, a minimum of 33 credits must be earned in the field of social sciences, of which 18 must be at the upper level.
 A minimum GPA of 2.0 is required in the major.

 This course analyzes the interrelationships between the disciplines of anthropology, sociology, psychology, economics, history, geography, and political science.
 It uses an interdisciplinary approach to study human behavior and shows the importance of the social sciences to understanding and solving contemporary problems at the national and global levels.